micmejia/bible-dump/AMPC/Luke/Luke 22.md

 They blindfolded Him also and asked Him, Prophesy!
-Who is it that struck [^l]You?
+Who is it that struck You?